Superstar (Wizkid album): Critical reception

 Superstar received generally positive reviews from music critics.
-Music blog Jaguda.com awarded the album 7 stars out of 10, describing it as "a sound album for an artist who has put out numerous profitable songs".
-A writer for 360nobs granted the album an overall verdict of 7.5 out of 10, saying it doesn't contain political themes and its lyrical content doesn't border that of the Abami Eda.
-A Nigerian Entertainment Today writer gave the album 3 stars out of 5, concluding: "On Superstar, Wizkid compressed albums 2 and 3 of his career into one CD.
-It will be interesting to see which direction the young singer's career takes from here but it's pretty clear to see that Superstar could be the beginning of something very special in Nigerian music."
+A writer for the website Jaguda.com awarded the album 7 stars out of 10, describing it as "a sound album for an artist who has put out numerous profitable songs".
+A 360nobs contributor granted the album an overall verdict of 7.5 out of 10, saying it doesn't contain political themes and that its lyrical content doesn't border that of the Abami Eda.
+A Nigerian Entertainment Today writer gave the album 3 stars out of 5, commending Wizkid for "compressing albums 2 and 3 of his career into one CD" and saying the record "could be the beginning of something very special in Nigerian music".

 Accolades

 Superstar won Best Album of the Year at the 2012 Nigeria Entertainment Awards.
 It was nominated for Album of the Year and Best R&B/Pop Album at The Headies 2012.